 In a Keg

-Your CO2 tank was set to high.
-This is really the only way a keg can become over carbonated, and if it wasn’t too high, then your problem lies elsewhere.
+This happens when your CO2 tank was set to high when force carbonating your keg.
+This is really the only way a keg can become over carbonated, and if it wasn’t set too high, then your problem lies elsewhere.
 Over carbed kegs usually happen when home brewers attempt to force carb their kegs.
 This involves setting the CO2 regulator extremely high – like 30-45PSI – and leaving it at that pressure overnight.
 While much quicker than the slow-and-steady option, this method can quickly force too much CO2 into your beer if you aren’t careful.

 I usually force carb my kegs at 25PSI overnight (approximately 24 hours), then drop it down to 10-12PSI.
 This ends up being the best of both worlds: It shaves off a couple of days by doing the initial carbonation, but doesn’t risk adding too much.
 However, the downside is that it can’t be drank for a 2-3 days.